 For the following devices, you don't need to specify an enforcement action because users are automatically prevented from installing apps that you specify in a compliance profile:

 - ForSamsung Knoxdevices, if a user tries to install a restricted app, the device displays a message that the app is restricted and cannot be installed.
 If a restricted app is already installed, it is disabled.
-ForSamsung Knoxdevices you can select an option in the compliance profile to prevent apps being installed in the personal space as well as the work space.
+In the compliance profile, you can also select an option to prevent apps from being installed in the personal space as well as the work space.

 - For supervisediOSdevices, if a user tries to install a restricted app, the app is hidden.
 If a restricted app is already installed, it is hidden from the user without any notification.
-To restrict built-in apps you must create a compliance profile and add the apps to the restricted app list in the profile.
-For more information, see iOS : Compliance profile settings.
+To restrict built-in apps, you must create a compliance profile and add the apps to the restricted app list.

-- ForAndroid Enterprisedevices, you don't need to create a compliance profile to restrict apps, other than system apps, because users can only install apps in the work space that you have assigned.
+- ForAndroid Enterprisedevices, you only need to create compliance profile with enforcement actions if you want to restrict system apps (such as calculator, clock, or camera), because users can only install apps that you have assigned in the work space.
 If a restricted app is already installed on a device, it is not disabled.
-If you want to restrict a system app (such as calculator, clock, or camera), you must add the system app to a compliance profile to enforce the restriction.

 Allow specific apps